Information Security Basics

 Regular internal audits, management reviews, and corrective actions ensure the ISMS doesn’t stand still.
 Threats evolve, organisations change — the ISMS must evolve with them.

-Why Do Organisations Build an ISMS?
+Why Do Organisations Need an ISMS?

 The three most common drivers: